 An estimated 1 in 8 women will be diagnosed with breast cancer in her lifetime.
 Breast cancer screening, treatment, and awareness are vital to ensure the health of individuals in our communities.

-The Request for Applications (RFA) for the 2014 granting cycle (April 2014 - March 2015) is now closed.
-The deadline to apply was 5pm Friday Decmber 6, 2013.
+The Request for Applications (RFA) for the 2015 granting cycle (April 2015 - March 2016) is now open.
+The deadline to apply is 5pm Friday Decmber 5, 2014.
 You can find more information about applying for funding here.

 BRIEF SUMMARY OF PRIORITIES

 To address the needs in our community the North Carolina Triangle to the Coast Affiliate of Susan G. Komen offers grants to non-profit organizations that provide culturally appropriate breast health education and breast cancer screening, treatment, and support programs that reach medically underserved individuals within our 29 county service area.